 Longer Word Counts Do Generate More Backlinks

-In this image, the number of referring domains seemingly correlates with the increase in word count.
-However, this study seems to show that articles with 3,000+ words tend to have 77% more referring domain links than content that is less than 1,000 words.
+In this image, the number of referring domains seemingly correlates with the increase in post words.
+However, this study seems to show that articles with 3,000+ words tend to have 77% more referring domain links than blog posts that are less than 1,000 words.

 There have been many studies that show that backlinks are an important ranking signal, including Google just coming right out and saying it on their “How Search Works” report: